Home Compare GEHC vs SHL.DE

 GE HealthCare Technologies vs Siemens Healthineers: Which Stock Looks Stronger in 2026?

-GE HealthCare Technologies holds the cleaner structural position, with the lead spread across profitability and valuation.
+GE HealthCare Technologies leads structurally, with valuation as the clearest single gap between the two profiles.
+Siemens Healthineers still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GEHC: Russell 1000, SHL.DE: DAX 40).
+Peer scores are normalised within each company's primary universe (GEHC: Russell 1000, SHL.DE: HDAX).

 INDUSTRY COMPARISON